 Tunnels in Washington run the gamut: from mundane to idiosyncratic, from heavily trafficked to the little known.
 Some tunnels are cavernous.
 WMATA's standard issue 600-foot long Metro station could easily fit the Washington Monument laid down on its side, and anyone with a SmarTrip card is allowed to walk in.
-Others are claustrophobic, with searing temperatures, and the stench of human waste.
+Others are claustrophobic, with searing temperatures and unbearable smells.
 Access to the General Service Administration's steam tunnels, for example, is limited to a small gang of maintenance men and law enforcement officers.
-Just because many of the city’s tunnels are closed to the public doesn’t mean that you can’t read about the amazing underground engineering and architectural systems that were paid for with our tax dollars.
+While many of the city’s tunnels are physically closed off to the public, you can now (digitally) explore the twisting underground architecture paid for with public tax dollars.

-The following atlas attempts to map Washington's underground tubing in several parts.
+The following atlas sets out to map Washington's underground tubing in several parts.
 The cartographic side of this project is drawn from open source utility maps and other government documents.
 The human dimension is colored in with the invaluable D.C.
-Library newspaper archive, and the reporters who covered tunnel construction in real time just as they do today with Metro maintenance.
+Library newspaper archive, and by the historical reporters that covered tunnel construction in real time, just as they do today with Metro maintenance.
 Many of these sources were compiled by hand and had not yet been digitized or indexed by search engines.
-Every effort has been made to include footnotes linking to the digitized primary source material so that other won't have to hike out to the National Archives in College Park to access them.
+Every effort has been made to include links (currently more than 75) to the newly digitized primary source material, so that other won't have to hike out to the National Archives in College Park to access them.
 In order to limit the scope of the project, "tunnels" are defined as fully walkable passageways - no sewer pipes, culverts, or crawlspaces.
 All the tunnels depicted can accommodate standing adults, assuming that they have proper access credentials.

-You can explore the subparts below in any order, but might want to start with the maps for a higher level overview.
+You can explore the subparts below in any order, but might want to start with the maps for a high-level overview.